Low Calorie Pepperoni Pizza

 - 1/4 C (28g) Shredded Parmesan

 Mix the flour and Greek yogurt together to form a dough and transfer the dough to a sheet of parchment paper or nonstick surface.
+(You can mix by hand or in a food processor.)

 Use a rolling pin to roll the dough into a large rectangle (about 12x8).